mohe2015/async-zero-cost-templating/README.md

 Use rust-analyzer's expand macro feature to find out why it is broken.

 /*ERROR*/ in the expanded code is a compile error that should be shown above

+Look at rust-analyzer's output pane to see panics of macro etc